aleenamad/Cooking_react/README.md

 [Cooking-Blog](https://cooking-blog-56a96.firebaseapp.com/)
 ## Description:
 A cooking blog built by React.js and using Firebase as a backend!
-The user can add/edit recipes by making an ingredients list and have step by step directions.
+The user can log in thru google then add/edit recipes by making an ingredients list and have step by step directions.
 Recipes can also be deleted if they aren't used as much as the other recipes.
+The user can also search for recipes with the search bar.
+Other users can log in and leave comments on what they think about the recipe.

 ## Additions for the Final Project:
 * Functional update to complete CRUD